TL;DR

 A common scenario: the same keyword spread across 3 different ad groups, each with low impression share because budget and Quality Score are fragmented.
 The solution is consolidation.

-- Use Google Ads interface: Tools → Keyword Conflicts to identify duplicate keywords
+- Use the Google Ads interface: Tools → Keyword Conflicts to identify duplicate keywords

 - Keep the keyword in the ad group with the best Quality Score

-- Pause it in all other ad groups — aggregated statistics will improve
+- Pause it in all other ad groups — the aggregated statistics will improve

 Long-tail strategy for niche industries